 The field Spatial Relation for Resource IDi consists of the following fields:

 - F0: This field indicates the type of a resource used as a spatial relation for the ith Positioning SRS resource within the Positioning SRS Resource Set indicated with the field Positioning SRS Resource Set ID.
 The field is set to 00 to indicate NZP CSI-RS resource index is used; it is set to 01 to indicate SSB index is used; it is set to 10 to indicate SRS resource index is used; it is set to 11 to indicate DL-PRS index is used.
-The length of the field is 2 bits;
+The length of the field is 2 bits.
+When the MAC CE is used for SP SRS activation in RRC_INACTIVE, the field should not be set to 00;

 - F1: This field indicates the type of SRS resource used as spatial relation for the ith Positioning SRS resource within the SP Positioning SRS Resource Set indicated with the field Positioning SRS Resource Set ID when F0 is set to 10.
 The field is set to 0 to indicate SRS resource index SRS-ResourceId as defined in TS 38.331 [5] is used; the field is set to 1 to indicate Positioning SRS resource index SRS-PosResourceId as defined in TS 38.331 [5] is used;